ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Experiment

 \subsection{Benchmark and Evaluation}

 \textbf{Benchmark}.
-We conduct the experiments on two commonly used benchmarks: Dragbench-DR~\cite{shi2024dragdiffusion} (205 images) and Dragbench-SR~\cite{SDE_Drag} (100 images).
-These benchmarks are well-suited for evaluating drag-editing methods, as they include a variety of drag commands, including translation, extension, rotation, and deformation.
-We adopt the Inpaint4Drag~\cite{lu2025inpaint4drag} data annotation, in which each sample includes an original image along with a drag diagram indicating the binary mask of the editable region.
+We conduct the experiments on two commonly used benchmarks: DragBench-DR~\cite{dragdiffusion} (205 images) and DragBench-SR~\cite{SDE_Drag} (100 images).
+These benchmarks are well-suited for evaluating drag-editing methods, as they include a variety of drag commands, such as translation, extension, rotation, and deformation.
+We adopt the Inpaint4Drag~\cite{inpaint4drag} data annotation, in which each sample includes an original image along with a drag diagram indicating the binary mask of the editable region.

 \textbf{Metrics}.
-Following previous work~\cite{shi2024dragdiffusion, zhao2024fastdrag, lu2025inpaint4drag}, we adopt Mean Distance (MD)~\cite{DragGAN} and Image Fidelity (IF)~\cite{kawar2023imagic} as our primary metrics.
+Following previous work~\cite{dragdiffusion, FastDrag, inpaint4drag}, we adopt Mean Distance (MD)~\cite{DragGAN} and Image Fidelity (IF)~\cite{kawar2023imagic} as our primary metrics.
 MD measures the precision of drag-based editing by computing the Euclidean distance between the target point and the corresponding point in the edited image, with a smaller MD indicating higher accuracy.
 IF (defined as $1 -$LPIPS) assesses the quality of edited images.
 A higher IF value reflects greater perceptual and textural similarity to the original image.
-To further assess the semantic quality of edited images, we adopt the two metrics from DreamBench++~\cite{dreambench_plus}: Concept Preservation (CP) and Prompt Following (PF).
-The CP evaluates semantic consistency and visual quality before and after editing, while PF measures the alignment between the editing outcome and the user’s intent.
-Each evaluation instance provides the original image, the editing instruction image, and the edited result.
-For PF, the target location is marked with a blue dot in the edited image to enhance GPT-4o's perception of the editing distance.
-We also report CP$\cdot$PF (the product of average CP and PF) as a comprehensive metric for overall performance.
-Additional details regarding CP and PF are provided in the supplementary material.
+To further assess the semantic quality of edited images, we adopt Concept Preservation (CP) and Prompt Following (PF) from DreamBench++~\cite{dreambench_plus}, using GPT-4o as an automatic evaluator.
+CP evaluates whether the edited image preserves the semantic objects, spatial layout, color, and texture of the original, while PF evaluates whether the correct object is manipulated and reaches the intended target position.
+For PF, we mark target positions with blue dots in the edited image, as we find that MLLMs exhibit limited sensitivity to subtle spatial displacements without such visual cues.
+Both metrics are scored from 0 to 4, and we report CP$\cdot$PF as a comprehensive metric for overall performance.
+The detailed evaluation prompts and case comparisons are provided in the supplementary material.